Richard A. Hunter: Major works

 Hunter and Macalpine produced three major works.
 Three Hundred Years of Psychiatry (1963), a comprehensive and scholarly anthology of psychiatric texts, presents psychiatric history as a record of progress in recognizing the somatic basis of mental disorders.
-By 1965, Hunter and Macalpine had formulated their hypothesis that "Mad King" George III did not suffer from a mental illness but porphyria, a hereditary metabolic disorder.
+By 1965, Hunter and Macalpine had formulated their hypothesis that "Mad King" George III did not suffer from a mental illness but from porphyria, a hereditary metabolic disorder.
 The porphyria expert Abraham Goldberg considered their diagnosis of George III's illness reasonable but advised Macalpine and Hunter not to treat it as a proven fact.
 They did not heed this advice, and when they publicized their hypothesis in 1968, it sparked a widespread interest and sharp criticism from such porphyria experts as Charles Enrique Dent and Geoffrey Dean.
 A heated debate was led in both private correspondence and in letters published by the British Medical Journal.
 The epidemiologist Archie Cochrane, himself a porphyric, expressed his gratitude to Macalpine and Hunter for bringing the disorder into spotlight.

 In George III and the Mad Business (1969), Macalpine and Hunter dismiss psychodynamic readings of the king's illness and portray the diagnosis of porphyria as a triumph of scientific psychiatry over speculation.
 They analyze the king's symptoms and argue that his ancestors Mary, Queen of Scots and King James VI and I also had porphyria.
 Although they discuss symptoms of porphyria in George III's descendants as well, they refrain from identifying these descendants publicly.
 (Note: Besides their "Patient A" and "Patient B"-descendants whose symptoms they cited as evidence of George III's porphyria- Macalpine and Hunter suspected that an uncle of Queen Elizabeth II might be porphyric.
 Prince William of Gloucester, son of Queen Elizabeth II's uncle Prince Henry, Duke of Gloucester, was diagnosed with porphyria in 1968.
 The diagnosis was made, after examination, by the prince's physician, Headley Bellringer; Professor Ishihara in Tokyo; and the dermatologist Arthur Rook.
 In light of William's diagnosis, Geoffrey Dean, one of the most vehement opponents of Macalpine and Hunter's hypothesis in the 1960s, commented in the 1990s that Macalpine and Hunter might have been right about George III's illness.)
 In the 1970s, historians embraced porphyria as the cause of George III's mental derangement.

 In their final major work, Psychiatry for the Poor: 1851–1973 (1974), Hunter and Macalpine present the history of Colney Hatch Asylum (Friern Hospital), where Hunter worked as a consultant.
 They reject the anti-psychiatric view that mental hospitals are inherently abominable but also decline to defend Victorian psychiatric practices.
 For Hunter and Macalpine, the chief issues are underfunding and understaffing.
 They also promote their organic view of psychiatric illnesses.